Prix Italia: History

 The Prix Italia was established in Capri in 1948.
 Originally dedicated only to radio works, starting from 1957 it also included television works, and from 1998, the competition has also awarded multimedia projects created on web digital platforms.
 Over the years it has been hosted in many of the most famous Italian cities of art.

 The idea of an international radio award was proposed in 1948 by the director general of Rai, Salvino Sernesi, the director of programmes Giulio Razzi and the director of the drama and revue sector, the playwright Sergio Pugliese.
 On 13 September of the same year in Capri, the delegations of fourteen radio organisations representing Austria, the Vatican State, Egypt, France, Great Britain, Italy, the Principality of Monaco, The Netherlands, Poland, Portugal, Sweden, Switzerland, Czechoslovakia and Trieste (which was then a free territory).
 On that same occasion, the regulations were drawn up and the international prize was officially established.

 Organisation

-More than one hundred public and private radio and television organisations representing 57 countries from the five continents form and outline the community of the Prix Italia which is in continuous evolution.
-Unique in the world, among International festivals and prizes, is the organisational and decision-making body of the Prix.
-The delegates of broadcasting members decide and resolve the editorial outline and elect the President.
+The Prix Italia comprises over 100 public and private broadcasting organizations from 57 countries.
+Delegates from the member broadcaster determine the organization's editorial direction and elect its president.

 RAI is in charge and responsible for the organisation of the event, and the General Secretariat has its headquarters in Rome.
 Prix Italia is held in an Italian city of art and culture annually every September/October for a week, in collaboration with local authorities.
-The event is an authentic and unique moment of gathering and professional debate about the quality of the programmes in competition.
-It is the right venue where one can collaborate, define agreements and express points of view with fellow colleagues in the media sector.
+The event is a gathering and professional debate about the quality of the programmes in competition.

 The public participates in concerts, films, shows, previews, round tables, "all night out", master classes, radio and web events.
-Thanks to the "on demand" workstations, everyone can listen to and watch all the best worldwide programmes in competition.
+Due to the "on demand" workstations, anyone can listen to and watch worldwide programmes in competition.